top of page

 4. Create a Safe Space to Reflect

 Give your child room to talk about their feelings after a tough game.
-Listening without judgement builds trust and helps your athlete process emotions.
+Listening without judgment builds trust and helps your athlete process emotions.

 🤝 Ask this: “What’s one thing you want to work on for next game?”